capensis/canopsis/community/sources/webcore/src/canopsis-next/README.md

     };
     ```

-10. Also we should put messages for the widget settings in the i18n messages: `src/i18n/messages/en.js` and `src/i18n/messages/fr.js`:
+10. We should put messages for the widget settings in the i18n messages: `src/i18n/messages/en.js` and `src/i18n/messages/fr.js`:
     ```js
     export default {
       // ...another code